updatecli/releasepost/README.md

 *Repost changelogs to your static site generator git repository*

+It can generate json, markdown, and asciidoctor files.

+## Config

 releasepost relies on a configuration file to identify what release to monitor and where to repost it.

-It can generate json, markdown, and asciidoctor files.

-## Core

-TODO
+The configuration file uses the YAML format and accepts the following parameters:

-### Configuration
+### Changelogs

-TODO
+**name** defines the changelog name to monitor.
+It is used to identify a changelog configuration among differentts ones.

+**dir** defines the directory where to mirror the release note

+**kind** defines the kind of changelog to mirror, for example `github`

+**formats** defines a list of format parameters for the mirrored changelog.

+**spec** defines specific parameters to a kind of mirror.

-The following example is used for a HUGO website
+The following example can be used for a HUGO website

 **Command**
 ```